 - West Marine

-Business owners and bloggers like to take time off for the holidays too, so, why not offer to remove some of their workloads by offering your writing services?
-From blog posts and newsletters to articles and advertising copy — people are always looking for talented writers.
+Large brands, small business owners, and even bloggers like to take time off for the holidays, so why not offer to remove some of their workloads by offering your writing services?
+From blog posts and newsletters to articles and advertising copy, people are always looking for talented writers.

 Short tasks, also known as micro jobs, are assignments that can be completed in a short amount of time.
-Tasks may include taking surveys, internet research, running errands, writing, graphic design, proofreading, data entry, and lots more.
-The wonderful thing about short tasks is you don’t need long periods to get the work done since its project-based and not a set amount of hours.
+Tasks may include taking surveys, doing internet research, writing, graphic design, proofreading, data entry, and lots more.
+The wonderful thing about short tasks is you don’t need long periods to get the work done since it’s project-based and not a set amount of hours.

 Here are a few places to check out: